learningtapestry/ssdn/README.md

 echo '{}' | sam local invoke HelloWorldFunction
 ```

-Or if you want to invoke the lambda function through a local API Gateway, use:
+Or if you want to invoke the lambda function(s) through a local API Gateway, use:

 ```bash
 sam local start-api